 What elements should a successful LOI include?

 Successful LOIs provide a clear, concise, and compelling case for how and why the proposed research will contribute to improving population health and racial equity.
-LOI narratives should adhere to the template provided in the RWJF Application & Review system, addressing the overarching rationale for the project, describing implications for findings, and providing an overview of the research approach and activities.
-Applicants must also provided convincing responses to specific questions about the potential contribution of the research to advancing racial equity, the genesis of the study, and the composition of the project team in a designated section of the application.
+Letter of intent narratives should adhere to the template provided in the RWJF Application & Review system, addressing the overarching rationale for the project, describing implications for findings, and providing an overview of the research approach and activities.
+Applicants must also provide convincing responses to specific questions about the potential contribution of the research to advancing racial equity, the genesis of the study, and the composition of the project team in a designated section of the application.

 Detailed guidance for developing a competitive LOI is provided in our Letter of Intent Applicant Guide.